 State of Illinois Grants

 - Monetary Award Program (MAP) — The MAP program requires Illinois residency and is based on financial need.
-The maximum grant for 2019-2020 is $1,650 based on 15 credit hours of attendance.
+The maximum grant for 2019-2020 and 2020-2021 is $1,650 based on 15 credit hours of attendance.
 Grants are reduced for less than 15 credit hours down to the minimum enrollment of three credit hours.
 Students are awarded the grant based on application filing date of the FAFSA.
 An application suspense date is established each year by the Illinois Student Assistance Commission based on application volume compared to available funds.